-Diluted earnings per common share increased \$0.89 during the first nine months of 2011 to \$2.24 from \$1.35 for the same period last year.
-The increase in diluted earnings per share was primarily attributable to:
+Diluted earnings per unit of limited partnership interest, or units, increased \$0.89 during the first nine months of 2011 to \$2.24 from \$1.35 for the same period last year.
+The increase in diluted earnings per unit was primarily attributable to:

-- improved operating performance and core business fundamentals in 2011, the impact of our acquisition activity, and a decrease in interest expense due to the repayment of debt and lower interest rates, - in 2011, a gain due to the acquisition of a controlling interest, sale or disposal of assets and interests in unconsolidated entities, net of \$78.3 million, or \$0.22 per diluted share, primarily driven by an \$82.9 million gain related to the acquisition of a controlling interest in a previously unconsolidated regional mall, - in 2010, a \$350.7 million, or \$1.00 per diluted share, loss on extinguishment of debt related to our two senior unsecured notes tender offers during the first nine months of 2010, and - in 2010, a gain due to acquisition of controlling interest, sale or disposal of assets and interests in unconsolidated entities, net of \$320.3 million, or \$0.92 per diluted share, primarily driven by the sale of our interest in Simon Ivanhoe S.à.r.l., or Simon Ivanhoe, in the third quarter of 2010.
+- improved operating performance and core business fundamentals in 2011, the impact of our acquisition activity, and a decrease in interest expense due to the repayment of debt and lower interest rates, - in 2011, a gain due to the acquisition of a controlling interest, sale or disposal of assets and interests in unconsolidated entities, net of \$78.3 million, or \$0.22 per diluted unit, primarily driven by an \$82.9 million gain related to the acquisition of a controlling interest in a previously unconsolidated regional mall, - in 2010, a \$350.7 million, or \$1.00 per diluted unit, loss on extinguishment of debt related to our two senior unsecured notes tender offers during the first nine months of 2010, and - in 2010, a gain due to acquisition of controlling interest, sale or disposal of assets and interests in unconsolidated entities, net of \$320.3 million, or \$0.92 per diluted unit, primarily driven by the sale of our interest in Simon Ivanhoe S.à.r.l., or Simon Ivanhoe, in the third quarter of 2010.